D&C Procedure and its Risks and Complications

-In the event of a miscarriage or otherwise abnormal pregnancy, you may elect to undergo a dilation & curettage (D&C) procedure.
-A D&C can be a first line treatment option for clearing the uterus, or in cases where body does not expel all tissue from the on its own.
-In this case, a D&C is necessary in order to stop bleeding and prevent hemorrhage.
+In the event of a miscarriage or otherwise abnormal pregnancy, you may elect or need to undergo a dilation and curettage (D&C) procedure as opposed to a natural miscarriage.
+A D&C can be a first-line treatment option for clearing the uterus or for instances where your body does not expel all tissue on its own.
+In this case, a D&C is necessary to stop bleeding and prevent hemorrhage.

-During a D&C procedure, a woman is sedated and her cervix is dilated in order to allow a scalpel or vacuum into the uterus to remove tissue associated with pregnancy.
-This outpatient procedure is generally very routine and free of complications.
-There can be associated risks, however.
+A D&C procedure is usually ten to fifteen minutes, but you may stay at the clinic or medical site for up to five hours.
+During the procedure, you’ll be sedated using either general, epidural or local anesthesia.
+Your cervix will be dilated to allow a scalpel or vacuum into the uterus to remove tissue associated with pregnancy.
+This outpatient surgical procedure is generally routine and free of complications.
+However, as with all medical procedures, there can be risks.

-The most common complication of a D&C, according to the Mayo Clinic, would be the perforation of the uterus.
-In this instance a cutting object would inadvertently poke a hole in the wall of the uterus during the clearing of the pregnancy tissue.
-Generally these perforations will heal on their own and only represent real concern if a blood vessel or secondary organ is damaged.
+The most common complication of a D&C, according to the Mayo Clinic, is the perforation of the uterus.
+In this instance, a cutting object would inadvertently poke a hole in the wall of the uterus during the clearing of the pregnancy tissue.
+These perforations will usually heal on their own and only represent real concern if a blood vessel or secondary organ is damaged.

-- Damage to the cervix- It is possible for the cervix to be torn during the procedure.
-If this were to happen the doctor would apply pressure to the cervix and then use stitches to repair the tear.
+- Damage to the cervix: It is possible for the cervix to be torn during the procedure.
+If this were to happen, your doctor would apply pressure to the cervix and then use stitches to repair the tear.

-- Scar tissue or adhesions inside of the uterus- Known as Asherman’s Syndrome, the development of scar tissue in the uterus happens in roughly 30% of D&C patients.
-This condition, which becomes more likely with each subsequent D&C, can lead to painful, absent, or otherwise abnormal menstrual cycles.
+- Scar tissue or adhesions inside of the uterus: Known as Asherman’s syndrome, the development of scar tissue in the uterus happens in roughly thirty percent of D&C patients.
+This condition, which becomes more likely with each subsequent D&C, can lead to painful, absent or otherwise abnormal menstrual cycles.
 Additionally, it can lead to difficulty with future fertility, occasionally resulting in increased miscarriages or total infertility.